 Organizations undergoing digital transformation are rapidly introducing a host of new devices and environments into their networks.
 This might include connected IoT devices, hybrid and multi-cloud environments, third-party applications, etc. Because cyber threats often change and evolve in accordance with the expanding attack surface, subscribing to and leveraging threat research is an essential component of any organization’s security strategy.
 Each of these deployments represent a new entryway that cybercriminals can exploit, which drives the development of new strains of malware, botnets, and ways to exploit zero-day threats that organizations need to stay on top of.
 Without using a constant stream of critical threat intelligence and assessment to keep systems and strategies updated, those effective security protocols deployed a year ago will quickly lose their ability to protect your organization.

 Unlike Fortinet’s weekly threat update that provides immediate insight into the latest threats, Fortinet’s Threat Landscape Report rolls up the major security events of the quarter to provide a bigger view into threat trends and security challenges.
 This information empowers IT and cybersecurity teams to adopt more effective security strategies to protect their networks.
-For full context and a better understanding of the major threats organizations currently face, the Threat Landscape Report for Q4 of 2018[AM1] also reflects on the major threat trends of 2018.
+For full context and a better understanding of the major threats organizations currently face, the Threat Landscape Report also reflects on the major threat trends of 2018.
 These include:

 If 2018 taught us anything, it’s that as cybercriminals discover new and more profitable ways to target networks, cyberattacks can change in an instant.
 To address the unpredictability of this challenge, we have long advocated a learn, segment, protect approach to minimize the efficacy of these threats.
 This goes beyond just learning about your own network, but taking a global approach to threat analysis and then rethinking security in order to defend against threats that haven’t even been created yet.